creative-commoners/testrepo/README.md

 testrepo is full of completely separate VCS trees.

-The general approach is to:
+The standard approach is to:

 ```
 create-project cwp/cwp-recipe-kitchen-sink